igniting/igniting.github.io/_posts/2014-07-08-solving-linear-equations.md

 dlmwrite('solutions.txt', S);
 {% endhighlight %}

 The results are not promising.
 I get negative values for some of the coefficients.
 This may be because of the outliers in my sample data, introduced because of a bug in my code.
 I will fix it soon and then try again.
 I will also try out other methods, some of which will be specific to the case of sparse matrix input.
+You can download the dataset from [here](https://drive.google.com/file/d/0B7NiQb4EbbUVNVJFZ2xkRVR3Ylk/edit?usp=sharing).

 As usual, you can find the code at my [repo](https://github.com/igniting/server/tree/selfTuningOptimizer).
 Comments and suggestions are welcome.